ec-europa/eubfr-data-lake/services/logger/messenger/README.md

 # Helper "messenger" module

 Used when 1 message needs to be pushed to several SNS topics at the same time.
-For example, when logging a message to logs via `@eubfr/logger-listener` but also updating meta index via `@eubfr/storage-meta-index`.
+For example, when logging a message to logs via `@eubfr/logger-listener`.

 A potentially good place to store utilities for: